quii/learn-go-with-tests/why.md

 about learning from the mistakes of the past with too much work on upfront design.

-The beauty of TDD is it forces us to start small (unless you enjoy spending loads of time writing a big test without the endorphin rush of seeing a test pass).
+The beauty of TDD is it forces us to start small - unless you enjoy spending loads of time writing a big test without the endorphin rush of seeing a test pass.

 By starting small it will challenge your assumptions because you'll get feedback quicker.

 Writing tests after the fact is usually harder and more error prone.
 You are more likely to write code that isn't easy to test because your code has been driven by assumptions in your head rather than tests demanding a specific behaviour.

 In addition an important step in TDD is the first one; see how your test fails and see if the error makes sense.
-This forces you to write ergonomic tests when they fail so when developers see a failing test they have an easier time understanding the problem
+This forces you to write ergonomic tests that explain what has gone wrong to the developer reading it.

 Too much of my career has been wasted debugging tests that fail with `false was not true`

-> **It takes too long**
+### It takes too long

 You should read [GeePaw's TDD & The Lump of Coding Fallacy](http://geepawhill.org/tdd-and-the-lump-of-coding-fallacy/) as it